FAC29A/Lucy-Lucien-Alex/README.md

 - [ ] 7. **Error Handling in DMs**: As a developer, I want the bot to handle errors or invalid commands in DMs gracefully.
 The bot should provide clear guidance or assistance if users encounter issues while interacting through direct messages.

+# Use of OpenAI part of the bot

+When starting a conversation the bot will try to guess the name of the user who invoqued it by their Discord username.
+If the real name is not present on the Discord user it will just ommit it.

 # Running the Bot on a Raspberry PI.

 ## Install pm2 globally using npm: